ErpNetDocs/webclient/index.md

 # Welcome to the @@webclient Documentation

-This documentation contains information about the user interface and capabilities of the @@webclient...
+This documentation contains information about the user interface and capabilities of the @@webclient.

 ## Topics